11bus11/book-store1/README.md

 ### Peer Review
 - I showed the front-end to my dad, and he thought it looked good.
 The thing he asked about was the lack of images, which I had not yet gotten to.
 Other than that he thought it looked good and was easy to use.
+- At the end of production, I showed the website to my sister (17yo).
+She thought the shop worked well, but thought a more robust product filtering system would be useful.

 ### Validator Testing